Arjit801/studentNetwork/README.md

 # studentNetwork

-I've developed a full-fledged social media platform as a Django-based web application, enabling users to interact, share posts, and connect with others in a dynamic and engaging environment.
-The project encompasses various features that mirror the functionality of popular social media platforms.
+I've developed a full-fledged social media platform as a Django-based web application named as studentNetworks, enabling users to interact, share posts, and connect with others in a dynamic and engaging environment.

 Key Features:
 1. **User Authentication and Profiles:** The platform employs Django's built-in authentication system to manage user registration, login, and password reset functionalities.
 Each user has a profile where they can provide personal information, a bio, profile picture, and more.